 Advocates for the abolition of the death penalty and the greater use of restorative justice processes.

 The DP/RJ issue team published a discussion guide in January 2020 with the help of NACMS.
 The guide is designed to be used during a faith community meeting and is a great introduction to death penalty abolition and restorative justice practices!
 Find the guide for use here!

-In our home states, especially Ohio, Texas, Maryland, California, and Florida, we have worked and are working to abolish the death penalty.
+In our home states, especially Ohio, Texas, Maryland, California, and Georgia, and Florida, we have worked and are working to abolish the death penalty.
 That dream became a reality for Maryland in 2013, when the death penalty was officially abolished in the state.
 We are still actively working in Ohio and Texas by supporting local groups (Ohioans to Stop Executions & Texas Coalition to Abolish the Death Penalty) with financial donations and support for their legislative action.
 After the pandemic is over, we will resume attending and supporting annual events that bring people together to highlight this issue on a national level including attending and supporting the Fast and Vigil in front of the Supreme Court in D.C. each summer (it was virtual for 2020) and working with Journey of Hope.

 We have been working closely with Catholic Mobilizing Network, CMN, to be trained in restorative practices.
 Our issue team piloted their small group program titled Restorative Justice, Restorative Living and we are hoping to continue to engage Marianist communities and institutions with these restorative justice modules.
 If your community is interested in learning more about restorative justice, please reach out to us here so we can discuss using this program further!